The $G_2$ geometry of $3$-Sasaki structures: Introduction

 To conclude we list some directions for future research.
 In \cite[sectn.5.3]{KY} deformed Donaldson Thomas instantons have been used to define explicit deformations of co-calibrated $\G_2$ structures; furthermore the proper nearly $\G_2$ structure $(M^7,g_{\s5})$ supports many examples of such instantons \cite{LoOl}.
-We plan to understand how the deformation theory of $\varphi_{\s5}$ interacts with the study of instantons, possibly for more general principal bundles, as considered in \cite{BO} for the Aloff-Wallach spaces $N(k,l)$.\\ $\\$ {\bf{Acknowledgements:}} This research has been financially supported by the Special Priority Program SPP 2026 `Geometry at Infinity' funded by the DFG.
-It is a pleasure to thank Tommy Murphy for many useful conversations on stability.
+We plan to understand how the deformation theory of $\varphi_{\s5}$ interacts with the study of instantons, possibly for more general principal bundles, as considered in \cite{BO} for the Aloff-Wallach spaces $N(k,l)$.\\ $\\$ {\bf{Acknowledgements:}} Paul-Andi Nagy was supported by the Institute for Basic Science (IBS-R032-D1).This research has also been supported by the Special Priority Program SPP 2026 `Geometry at Infinity' funded by the DFG.
+It is a pleasure to thank Tommy Murphy for many useful conversations on stability. \begin{theindex} \item Algebraic isomorphisms \subitem $\bfi:\Sym_0^2(M,g_s) \to \Lambda^3_{27}(\varphi_s)$, page 11 \subitem $\iota_s:V^p\H \to \Lambda^pM$ for $p=3,2$, page 14 and \eqref{iota2} \subitem $\kappa_s:\Lambda^1(\H,\bbR^3) \oplus \Lambda^2_{sym}(\H,\bbR^3) \to \Lambda^3_{27}(\varphi_s)$, Lemma \ref{dec-3sas} \subitem $\bfs:\Lambda^{-}(\H,\bbR^3) \to \Sym^2_0\H$, \eqref{s-iso}